IBM/live-streaming-of-IoT-data-using-streaming-analytics/README.md

 |---|---|---|---|---|
 |can be found in step 2 https://my-api-xx-yy.eu-gb.mybluemix.net   |GET  |leave blank  |1  |JSON  |

->NOTE: Polling Interval is the time in sec for how often the API call is made by the Stream.
+>NOTE: Polling Interval is the time in seconds for how often the API call is made by the Stream.

 * Set the OUTPUT SCHEMA as follows: